sk8erry/v4/src/content/featured/HalcyonTheme/index.md

 show: 'true'
 ---

 A web app built with React that allows users to discover and follow seasonal anime.
-Anime data is retrieved from web api using Graphql.
+Anime data is retrieved from AniList database using Graphql.